WildlifeSouth.com Contact Us

 Duct Tape

-Note the usage of the word 'temporary'.
-The bonding does not hold forever, especially in wet or extreme weather environments.
-Great for temporary repairing small rips in tarps.
-Also can be used in emergency situations to repair small cracks in fiberglass canoes or kayaks.
-Hopefully lasting long enough to get one back to their put-in or take-out.
+Note the usage of the word "temporary" above.
+The bonding on duct tape does not hold forever, especially in wet or extreme weather environments.
+It is great for temporarily repairing small rips in tarps.
+Duct tape can also be used in emergency situations to repair small cracks in fiberglass canoes or kayaks.
+A duct tape patch will hopefully make the boat seaworthy enough to get back to a put-in or take-out site.

 Camping Hygiene